 SCS Industrial Science Awards

-awards on three career levels with cash checks of CHF 7'000, 10'000 and 15'000 honor active industrial scientiscts working in Switzerland for their outstanding contributions in industrial R&D
+Awards on three career levels with cash checks of CHF 7'000, 10'000 and 15'000 honor active industrial scientists working in Switzerland for their outstanding contributions in industrial R&D

 CHF 5'000 awarded to a promising young scientist for outstanding independent research in photochemistry, photo physics or molecular photobiology

 CHF 10'000 honors outstanding scientific discoveries that lay the foundation for environmentally friendly approaches and products.
 It is implemented in collaboration with Syngenta as founding partner and SusChem Switzerland as hosting institution.